-There are software solutions that you can pay for, that will allow you to transfer software and settings over to a new Windows installation.
+You can pay for software solutions that will allow you to transfer software and settings over to a new Windows installation.

 However, this option is usually recommended as you will get rid of all the old files and start with a new copy of Windows 10.

 Microsoft Windows activation with a new installation and motherboard change

 When installing a new motherboard, you can rest easy if you are concerned with Windows 10 activation.
 As long as you have your product key, you will be fine.

-If you ever do run into some issues, simply contact Microsoft support and they will help you solve your activation problem.
+If you ever encounter issues, contact Microsoft support, who will help you solve your activation problem.

 Prepare the installation media

-If you haven’t organized a copy of a Windows 10 installation package, obtain a USB flash drive that you have backed up and that you are able to format clean.
+If you haven’t organized a copy of a Windows 10 installation package, obtain a USB flash drive that you have backed up and can format clean.

-Download the Windows 10 media installation tool and run it once you downloaded it and follow the prompts in order to prepare the flash drive with a new installation package.
+Download the Windows 10 media installation tool and run it once you downloaded it, and follow the prompts to prepare the flash drive with a new installation package.

 Make sure the correct drives are connected

-Once you have prepared the USB flash drive, unplug all other drives from your computer except the hard drive that you are going to be installing Windows onto.
+Once you have prepared the USB flash drive, unplug all other drives from your computer except the one on which you will install Windows.

-Make your newly prepared USB drive is also plugged in so you can use it to boot from and install your new copy of Windows.
+Make your newly prepared USB drive also plugged in so you can use it to boot from and install your new copy of Windows.

-Select the USB drive as the temporary boot drive
+Select the USB drive as the temporary boot device

-Select the USB drive as the boot drive from the boot override selections in the BIOS (usually located in the ‘Exit’ tab).
+Select the USB drive as the boot one from the boot override selections in the BIOS (usually located in the ‘Exit’ tab).